 - To send you marketing material

 - (a) Necessary for our legitimate interests (ensure sales continue) / (b) Consent

-- Name and Contact Details (and other personal data you might include in an email)
+- Name and Contact Details (and other personal data you might include in an email, text or voice message)

-- To respond to requests or queries that you provide to us via email
+- To respond to requests or queries that you provide to us via email, text or voice message

 - (a) Necessary for our legitimate interests (customer service) / (b) Necessary steps to prior to entering into a contract with you